notsousual/memory-game/README.md

 https://memory-game-azusual.netlify.app/

 React, Javascript, SASS/SCSS are used.
 The design & markup are adaptive.
-Game speed is adjustable; Tiles can be numbered.
+Game speed is adjustable; Numeration and move counter are available.

 Enjoy!
 ______________________________________________________________